thuzarwin/open-data-sprints/docs/project-training.rst

 ..
 AUTHOR INSTRUCTIONS: What types of users/people will be most affected by this project?
 This helps readers understand your project's target audience.
 Use as many (or few) bullet points as you like.

 - Open Data Liaisons
-- [Gummies wafer biscuit soufflé marzipan soufflé oat cake toffee muffin.]
-- [Topping dessert candy oat cake donut cupcake.
-Dragée candy canes pie cake apple pie caramels.]
-- [Fruitcake carrot cake cake chocolate cake.]
+- City Employees

 Key dates
 ----------------------------------------------

 ..
 AUTHOR INSTRUCTIONS: What dates are important?
 Ideas for key dates include progress report due dates, target milestone dates, end of project report due date.
 Use as many (or few) bullet points as you like.

-- [Jan 1, 2999]: [Amet tiramisu apple pie sweet pudding.]
+- September 9, 2016:
-- [Jan 1, 2999]: [Gummies wafer biscuit soufflé marzipan soufflé oat cake toffee muffin.
+- September 16, 2016: [Gummies wafer biscuit soufflé marzipan soufflé oat cake toffee muffin.
 - [Jan 1, 2999]: [Topping dessert candy oat cake donut cupcake.
 Dragée candy canes pie cake apple pie caramels.]
 - [Jan 1, 2999]: [Fruitcake carrot cake cake chocolate cake.]